jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 stylesheet: "post.css"
 ---

-> This post is meant to guide the reader through a working example on [CodeSandbox](https://codesandbox.io/s/zz95n04wx4).
+> This post is meant to guide you through a working example on [CodeSandbox](https://codesandbox.io/s/zz95n04wx4).
 I recommend following along on a desktop. 👾

 In the [first post](https://www.jakewiesler.com/blog/compound-component-basics/) of this series I introduced **compound components**, a group of components that work in tandem to produce some common functionality.
-We discussed how to:
+I explained how to:

 - add "sub-components" to a parent using the `static` keyword
 - loop through the _direct_ children of a component using `React.Children.map`
 - identify specific children using the `displayName` property
 - edit children by passing them additional props using `React.cloneElement`

-These techniques give us a unique ability to abstract away irrelevant implementation details, resulting in a clean API for the end user.
+These techniques provide a unique ability to abstract away irrelevant implementation details, resulting in a clean API for the end user.

 ## Revisiting drawbacks

-Even though we accomplished what we set out to do in that first post, our solution was quite fickle.
+Even though we accomplished what we set out to do in that first post, the solution was quite fickle.
 Here are a few inconvenient truths posed as questions that you may or may not have asked yourself while following along.

-> "We have to use this strange `displayName` property to identify a component?"
+> "I have to use this strange `displayName` property to identify a component?"

-> "We can only access direct children inside `React.Children.map`?"
+> "I can only access direct children inside `React.Children.map`?"

 > "I have to clone the component I want to pass data to?
 That doesn't sound good for performance."

 In my opinion, the biggest drawback surrounds `React.Children.map`.
-Not only is it a pain to write this code in your component's `render` method, but it also has the limitation of **only** giving you access to the _direct_ children of the component you're rendering.
+Not only does it bloat the `render` method, but it also has the limitation of **only** giving you access to the _direct_ children of the component you're rendering.

 ```
 {React.Children.map(this.props.children, child => {